exonum/exonum-doc/src/roadmap.md

     - **High level binding**, or a Java interface for Exonum public API.
 This part allows the developer to connect blockchain to Java applications directly.
-Technically, within this part Rust code (Exonum Core) is called from Java code (the application that makes use of Exonum).
+Technically, within this part Rust code (Exonum core) is called from Java code (the application that makes use of Exonum).
     - **Service binding**.
 This part allows to implement services and potentially other Exonum modules (for example, [storage](architecture/storage.md)) in Java.
-Thus, Exonum Core (Rust code) should be able to run JVM and launch Java code.
+Thus, Exonum core (Rust code) should be able to run JVM and launch Java code.

 ## Interface Description